est987/BikeAccidentMapper/README.md

  1. Convert google alert to new entry.
  2. Automatically update web map

- This is my first personal programming project, so I will appreciate any tips and advice.
+ This is my first personal open-source public project, so I will appreciate any tips and advice.